How To Get The Most Out Of The Sweat App During Your Pregnancy

 The Sweat Community is made up of world-class trainers and a group of fierce, strong women who get it.
 They know first-hand what it’s like to bear witness to the incredible changes your body goes through during pregnancy.
 That’s why we’re here to help you move with confidence - every step of the way.

 Looking for a way to connect with the Sweat Community?
-Whether you’re after advice from mums who have been there or looking for words of motivation or encouragement, the Sweat Community is a supportive group of women from around the world who will always have your back.
+Whether you’re after advice from mums who have been there, want to connect with other women following a pregnancy program or you're looking for words of motivation or encouragement, the Sweat Community is a supportive group of women from around the world who will always have your back.
 Connect with them via the Sweat forum, or on social media using the hashtag #SweatCommunity.

 Read the Sweat blog

-No matter where you are in your pregnancy journey - whether you’re trying to conceive, are currently expecting, following Kayla or Kelsey’s program or getting ready to return to fitness after giving birth - we have you covered.
+No matter where you are in your pregnancy journey - whether you’re trying to conceive, are currently expecting, are following a Sweat pregnancy program, or you’re getting ready to return to fitness after giving birth - we have you covered.
 Make sure you check out the Sweat blog for tips and tricks from our trainers, expert advice and stories from the Sweat Community.

 Sweat is here to support you to feel strong and stay active from bump to birth and beyond.
 If you’ve recently given birth, you’ll need to consider the experience your body has been through during pregnancy and childbirth when planning your return to exercise.